SamOllason/bristolJS-slides-feb-2020/README.md

 I compared the development experience across different areas and concluded that I overall prefer developing with React Native.

 I created the slides with a React-based tool called Spectacle.
-You can view the presentation [here](https://samollason.github.io/bdf-oct-2019-presentation/).
+You can view the live presentation [here](https://samollason.github.io/bdf-oct-2019-presentation/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).